AladdinPP/AladdinPP/README.md

 -->
 ![Undergrad](https://img.shields.io/badge/Undergrad-RUC-AE0B2A)
 ![Certificate](https://img.shields.io/badge/Certificate-SeattleU-EF4135)
-- I am currently studying at Seattle University for the Computer Science Fundamental Certificate.
-I will pursue a Master's degree next year.
+- I am studying at Seattle University for the Computer Science Fundamental Certificate.
+I will continue as a MSCS student in 2024 Fall.

 ## Languages